0b01001001/spectree/README.md

 Before v1.3.0, this only skip the response validation.

 Starts from v1.3.0, this will skip all the validations.
-As an result, you won't be able to access the validated data from `context`.
+As a result, you won't be able to access the validated data from `context`.

 ```py
 @spec.validate(json=Profile, resp=Response(HTTP_200=Message, HTTP_403=None), skip_validation=True)